jumphone/FWP/README.md

 In the processed data, "correctDP" stands for "correct data phenotype".

-Here, we provide the processed data of bulk & single-cell RNA-seq data.
+In the "Baidu Cloud Storage", we provide the processed data of bulk & single-cell RNA-seq data.

 The processed spatial data is too large to upload.

 Raw spatial files are available at GEO database: GSE176078 (BRCA), GSE211895 (PDAC, raw counts), https://github.com/anvaly/SpatialPortal (PDAC, metadata)

 ### Pre-trained Feature-Weight Files: